 #7: Prefix Activities, Songs and Chants

 If you teach kids, a memorable way to teach prefixes is to use songs and chants.
 If you’re not musical, not to worry!
 That’s what YouTube is for.
-Check out just one song that you might want to consider using in class:
+Have a look and you’re sure to find something that’ll work for your students.